-The covering and restricting operators have the same effect, assigning a new positive symptom s to an existing cluster C. They differ only depending on whether the possible causes for s subsume the common causes for C, the symptom covers the cluster; otherwise, it restricts the cluster.
+The covering and restricting operators have the same effect, assigning a new positive symptom s to an existing cluster C. They differ only depending on whether the possible causes for s subsume the common causes for C. When the possible causes for s subsume the common causes for C, the symptom covers the cluster; otherwise, it restricts the cluster.
 The difference is illustrated in the top two rows of figure 4-2.
 When a symptom s covers a cluster C, the common causes for the cluster remain unchanged when sis added to C. On the other hand, when s restricts C, the common causes become smaller.